heyy i’m camiidae and i make art inspired by nature and this weird but beautiful thing we call life ! π“‚ƒ ΰ½Όβ˜Όπ“‚ƒ

 the idea for this album came from a single ant i saw at the park. the ant was alone, but it looked like it was moving forward, with a purpose, a determined course. as if it were on little journey.

-at that moment i started singing without noticing (as i usually do), and after a while it occurred to me that an album about a little journey could sound great. we usually romantizice huge things with lots of movement and intensity so i thought, "what if instead of that, i portrayed a journey on a smaller scale"?and so, i started working on it. i knew that i wanted to make longer tracks with many parts so that it would feel like they were telling a little story that felt like a bug's journey.
+at that moment i started singing without noticing (as i usually do), and after a while it occurred to me that an album about a little journey could sound great. we usually romanticize huge stories with lots of movement and intensity (and that's not necessarily a bad thing !), but smaller and calmer moments are very important too. so i thought, "what if instead of a big journey, i portrayed one on a smaller scale"?

-i chose four bugs that moved at different paces, and often at different times: an ant, a snail, a cricket, and a mantis.then i decided that i also wanted to show this visually, to create a sense of slow but constant movement.
+then i decided that i also wanted to show this visually, to create a sense of slow but constant movement.

-i made the bugs and scenery drawings and tried to put together a simple animation that accompanies the whole journey.then, as the project developed, came the idea of the interludes (drizzle, dusk, sunrise, and journey's end). these little pieces were meant to describe changes in the environment and scenery the different bugs were traveling in. i thought they worked well to make the journey seem like it was moving. slow but steady, not necessarily with a destination, but moving nonetheless ~
+then, as the project developed, came the idea of the interludes (drizzle, dusk, sunrise, and journey's end). these little pieces were meant to describe changes in the environment and scenery the different bugs were traveling in. i thought they worked well to make the journey seem like it was moving. slow but steady, not necessarily with a destination, but moving nonetheless ~

-the cambrian period began ~540 million years ago and lasted ~55 million years. during that time, life forms began to diversify at an incredible rate and so many interesting looking critters appeared.and there's something so captivating about how they look. i find them weird, beautiful, funny, cute, all at the same time.if i remember correctly, my introduction to paleozoic fauna came from an anomalocaris meme i saw around 2023. i loved that creature so much and i needed to know more about them. i did some research on the internet and loved it even more, so i started looking for other similar animals from that time period.at some point i started drawing them for fun and out of pure fascination, and later i was so in love with them that i wanted to make an album.
+and there's something so captivating about how they look. i find them weird, beautiful, funny, cute, all at the same time.if i remember correctly, my introduction to paleozoic fauna came from an anomalocaris meme i saw around 2023. i loved that creature so much and i needed to know more about them. i did some research on the internet and loved it even more, so i started looking for other similar animals from that time period.at some point i started drawing them for fun and out of pure fascination, and later i was so in love with them that i wanted to make an album. the idea for the project was not only to create a piece of art that felt touching, but also to share information about this intriguing world so far back in time, and encourage the listeners to be curious, passionate, and to never stop learning.

-of all my projects, this is the one in which i got most involved in the science communication aspect.it's just... i don't know. life on earth is such a breathtaking thing. it's shocking to think about how there were living beings so different from us and so long before us that one day just... disappeared.
+it's just... i don't know. life on earth is such a breathtaking thing. it's shocking to think about how there were living beings so different from us and so long before us that one day just... disappeared.

 and here we are. life led us to this moment. i wrote this in a past. you are reading it in a present.